manthanank/learn-angular/README.md

 ### AfterViewInit

-It is called after app has fully initialized a component's view.
+It is called after Angular has fully initialized a component's view.
+It is the perfect place to put any initialization logic that depends on the view.

 ```ts
 import { AfterViewInit, Component } from '@angular/core';